Gernnon/IS4242_Group7/README.md

 - `preprocessing/`: contains EDA & Preprocessing Jupyter Notebook and preprocessing objects to be used during preprocessing

-- `models`: contains ML models used
+- `models`: contains ML models used in this project

 ## Usage